rustyeddy/rustyeddy.com/content/projects/sensor-station.md

 ## Power and Batteries

-Provide some words on how to power this module while holding to low sfffpower requirements.

-## Operating and Managing

-Since this is an IoT device, it will hold some requirements that traditionall, _non-connected_ devices did not have to worry about, as well as capabilities, that were not previously accessable by _normal people_, outside industry.

-Now we are starting to see a plethora of these things invading our home and business networks.
-Managing them, triaging problems and rolling out releases that do not break working application is paramount!
+> Todo: I need to research battery options for devices that will be
+> completely wireless.

-## Taking the Temprature and Sampling
+## Temperature and Sampling

-The chip is capabile of getting temprature readings at such a manner much faster than we need to be consuming them, since it is also possible that one or more of the samples may not be very accurate due to noise, our read process is to take 64 samples back to back then average them out to the final _sampled_ temprature.
+The chip is capabile of reading temperature samples much faster than we as humans can process.
+It is also possible that one or more of the samples may not have been read accurately due to various reasons.
+For that reason we take 64 samples back to back (in less than a second), average the samples together then determine the final _sampled_ temperature.

-### Sample History vs. Recorded History

-During normal operation it is possible to average out a sampling every 5 seconds with plenty of cycles to spare.
-This maybe an important or interesting number to track for abrupt temprature raises, such as something catching on fire.

-However for historical purposes, we most likely only want to track the temprature in say 15 minute increments over the course of years.
-This being the case, we will be able to configure the device to hold backlog for a period of time, then just archive every 15 minutes of
+### Samples and Alarms

+Historic sampling of things like temperature are typically stored in increments of every 15 minutes or so.
+Since the esp32 is capable of taking samples much faster than every minute, we can also watch for anomolies like temperature spikes from something that caught on fire, for example.

+## Historic Data On Board

+We will keep a limited history of sensor data on chip in the event of the network being inaccessable or a new user wanting recent historical temperature readings.